Guide By – Los Angeles Nursing Home Falls Attorney

 Falls at nursing homes and assisted living facilities are preventable.
 Yet, unfortunately, patients in in the long-term care setting fall with an alarming frequency.
 When a fall occurs, this is often a sign of elder abuse & neglect.
-A nursing home falls lawyer and assisted living fall attorney at Cherepinskiy Law Firm is an expert in the field and will zealously advocate for the rights of the fall victims or their families.
+A Los Angeles nursing home falls attorney and assisted living falls lawyer at Cherepinskiy Law Firm is an expert in the field and will zealously advocate for the rights of the fall victims or their families.

 Falls in the Elderly